Royal Society of Biology: Professional qualifications

-CBiol has European recognition.
-In 1983, the Institute of Biology's General Secretary, Philp O'Donoghue FIBiol, in preparing to submit the original proposals for Chartered Biologist to the Privy Council, chaired the first meeting of the European Communities Biological Association (an umbrella body for biologists' professional bodies within the European Economic Communities that preceded the European Union).
-At that meeting Paolo Fasella, the then European Community Directorate-General XII responsible for coordinating science research across Europe, helped pave the way for eventually enhancing the status of Chartered Biologist in the European Union.
-This took place on 4 January 1991 under EC Directive 89/48 when the 'single market' came into effect: the directive harmonised member nations' professional qualifications.
-The Chartered Biologist designation is today covered by Directive 2005/36/EC of the European Parliament and of the Council, of 7 September 2005.
-This directive establishes furthered EC Directive 89/48 that provided a system for the recognition of professional qualifications, in order to help make labour markets more standardised and transferable across EU nations, further liberalise the provision of services, encourage more automatic recognition of qualifications and simplify administrative procedures.

-In June 2016 the society launched the Plant Health Professional Register, which was developed in conjunction with Nicola Spence, chief plant health office at Defra, Charles Lane of Fera Science and Ged Hayward, training manager of the Plant Health and Seeds Inspectorate.
-The register provides an opportunity for those working in plant health to have their profession recognised, and to be able to continue their professional development.

 Competitions

-The Society runs two competitions for schools, the British Biology Olympiad and Biology Challenge, which are designed to challenge Britain's most talented students and reward them for their success.
-The four winners of the British Biology Olympiad go forward to compete in the International Biology Olympiad.
+The Society runs a number of competitions including a photography competition and a children’s drawing competition, BioArtAttack2D.

 Biology Week

 The society has organised an annual Biology Week since 2012.
 It takes place in October and aims to inspire people of all ages and backgrounds with biology.
 It involves a series of events for scientists, schools, and members of the public.

 Surveys

-The society runs citizen science projects with the University of Gloucestershire.

-Since 2012 it has been collecting records of flying ants as part of the Flying Ant Survey with Adam Hart.
-In 2013, it launched a House Spider Survey, also with Hart, to collect reports of sightings of Tegenaria spiders using an app.
+The Society has run a number citizen science projects in the past, including a Flying Ant Survey with Adam Hart. and a House Spider Survey, also with Hart, to collect reports of sightings of Tegenaria spiders using an app.

-In 2014 the society launched the Starling Murmuration Survey to study why starlings murmurate and thus inform research into why this species is in decline.
+In 2014, the Society launched the Starling Murmuration Survey to study why starlings murmurate and thus inform research into why this species is in decline.

+The Society has also partnered with the Field Studies Council to run the Signs of Spring survey.

 The Biologist

-The Biologist is a bimonthly British professional magazine published by the society.
+The Biologist is a bimonthly British professional magazine published by the Society.
 The magazine was initially established by one of the two predecessor bodies, the Institute of Biology, in 1953.
 It is edited by the science journalist Tom Ireland.
 The magazine is abstracted and indexed in several EBSCO databases, including full-text access through Academic Search Complete.